 PFJ considers both the community context and the environment of the local public defenders’ office in deciding to partner with a host office.
 We look for communities in need based on a combination of demographic factors, policing and incarceration trends, existing services, and other data.
-Public defenders’ offices that host PFJ Advocates must have an interest in holistic practice and the capacity to provide adequate supervision.
-We seek to place Advocates in communities where they are likely to have the greatest impact, although our aim is to eventually place Advocates in as many US cities as we can.
-We also receive requests from cities who hope to bring our Advocates into their system and work with us on increasing access to justice.
+Public defenders’ offices that host PFJ Advocates must have an interest in collaborative defense and the capacity to provide adequate supervision.
+We seek to place Advocates in communities where they are likely to have the greatest impact.
 When PFJ places Advocates in a host office, we consider it a long-term commitment and we will work closely with the host office and community to make it a successful partnership.

-If you would like to host PFJ Advocates in your office, would like to become an Advocate, or would just like to learn more about PFJ, feel free to email us at galvin@partnersforjustice.org or solow@partnersforjustice.org.
+If you would like to host PFJ Advocates in your office, would like to become an Advocate, or would just like to learn more about PFJ, get in touch with us here!

 Research indicates that whether a person is growing up in a high-risk, highly-policed neighborhood or returning home from incarceration and trying to reenter her community, the most statistically effective way to prevent that person from ending up behind bars is to ensure she has access to the things she needs the most: housing, work, and community connections.